 “The warning from FBI Director Christopher Wray about Chinese hackers targeting US infrastructure emphasizes the sense of urgency needed to improve the security of core systems to critical infrastructure.
 It’s no longer safe to assume these core systems like Identity and Encryption are resilient; organizations need to manage the security posture of each of their critical systems.
 These measures are essential in ensuring vulnerabilities are identified and mitigated properly, reducing the risk of exploitation by malicious actors.”

-Darren Williams, CEO and Founder, BlackFog:
+Darren Williams, CEO and Founder, BlackFog had this comment:

 Leave a comment »